datarootsio/cheek/README.md

 	"name": "TeapotTask",
 	"triggered_at": "2023-04-01T12:00:00Z",
 	"triggered_by": "CoffeeRequestButton",
-	"triggered": ["CoffeeMachine"] // this job triggered another one }
+	"triggered": ["CoffeeMachine"], // this job triggered another one "retry_attempt": 2, // which retry attempt this was (0 = first attempt) "retries_exhausted": true // true when all retries have been exhausted }
 ```